- 7 hrs ago Easy Ways To Make Your Foundation Look Like Second Skin

-2. Avoid Shampoo Before Holi: Avoid washing your hair from shampoo just before playing Holi as the clean hair gives invitation to harmful coloured dust particles.
-Also, shampoo will take off the oil present in your hair, which will make your hair dry, rough, and vulnerable.
+2. Avoid Shampoo Before Holi: Avoid washing your hair from shampoo just before playing Holi as clean hair gives an invitation to harmful coloured dust particles.
+Also, the shampoo will take off the oil present in your hair, which will make your hair dry, rough, and vulnerable.

-5. Shampoo Followed By Conditioner: After playing holi, before you wash your hair with shampoo and conditioner, first, brush off the dry colours from hair and then wash your hair only with cold water for 10 minutes, so that most of the colours come of.
+5. Shampoo Followed By Conditioner: After playing holi, before you wash your hair with shampoo and conditioner, first, brush off the dry colours from hair and then wash your hair only with cold water for 10 minutes so that most of the colours come off.
 Then, take a chemical-free mild shampoo and hot water for cleansing.
-In fact, go for double cleansing.
+In fact, go for double-cleansing.
 Follow up with a good conditioner to bring back the shine and nourishment.

 6. Hair Masks: After taking so many precautions, if your hair still looks dry and rough, try using hair masks to bring the shine and nourishment back.
 You can make a hair mask at home using honey, lemon juice, olive oil, curd, vinegar, etc. Also, give your hair a good oil massage after playing holi or use a good serum, to give your locks much-needed nourishment.